HookGoh/Tur-SRGANs/README.md

 # Tur-SRGANs
-A sample code for scale-oriented SRGAN for turbulence super-resolution by Wu et al, under review.
+A sample code for Scale-oriented Zonal Generative Adversarial Network (SoZoGAN) framework by Wu et al, under review.

 # Reference
 Haokai Wu, Yaoran Chen, Mohammed Nabil1, Dai Zhou, Hu Huang, and Yong Cao, "Length scale-oriented deep learning for cross-domain generalization of turbulence super-resolution," under review.

 # Information
-The present framework composed of several pretrained super-resolution generative adversarial networks (SRGANs) achieves scale-oriented global field reconstructions from coarse flow fields in a zero-shot manner.
+The present framework composed of several pretrained super-resolution generative adversarial networks (SRGANs) achieves scale-oriented global field generations from coarse flow fields in a zero-shot manner.

 Sample codes for pretraining of super-resolution generative adversarial networks (SRGANs) based on snapshot samples from homogeneous and isotropic turbulence (HIT) are presented, containing 1. main.py, 2. turSRGANs.py, 3. turNetwork.py and 4. utils.py.
 The file main.py is the main execution script, turSRGANs.py defines the training process, and turNetwork.py is used to construct the generator and discriminator structures of the SRGAN, as well as specifying the loss function.
 The file utils.py contains the definitions of basic computational modules used within the SRGAN.